danplisetsky/danplisetsky.github.io-legacy/about/about.md

 In 2014 I moved to Israel, where I've been living and working since (including at an English-language media startup as a staff writer and editor).
 While working as a developer with the Israel Defense Forces, I became interested in functional programming, which started me on a journey of discovering the [Structure and Interpretation of Computer Programs](https://en.wikipedia.org/wiki/Structure_and_Interpretation_of_Computer_Programs) book, which more than any other resource helped me to grasp many of the functional concepts such as recursive processes vs iterative processes in recursive procedures, lambda, closures (both as a property of compound data and higher-order functions) and many more.
 I've also been teaching myself Haskell on the side.

-**Away from the keyboard**, I enjoy reading, travelling, cooking and occasionally playing a chess game or two.
+**Away from the keyboard**, I enjoy reading, traveling, cooking and occasionally playing a chess game or two.